hoodcodes/hoodcodes.github.io/csharp/README.md

 - .NET Standard
 - .NET

+### C# Fundamentals

+- CLR Common Language Runtime: The CLR manages your application - memory management - operating system and hardware independence - Language independence
+- Takes the "intermediate instructions" (MSIL) inside an executable, after it has been compiled, and transforms them into native instructions that work on the real hardware where the program is running.
+- FCL Framework Class Library A library of functionality to build applications
+- It is the FCL that you will interact with on a day to day basis, because it's the FCL that contains reusable software that you use to build applications.
+  - BCL Base Class Library A subset of the FCL (contained in the FCL).
+- csc.exe The C# compiler.
+Takes your C# code and transforms it into MSIL (MS Intermediate Language), aka an assembly.
+- MSIL defines instructions for the CLR.
+Its then the CLR's job to transform those instructions into instructions that the CPU will understand.
+- C# is strongly typed and case sensitive
+- Class Is a blueprint for creating objects Can also be used to type a variable - A Variable can refer to any object of the same type
+- Classes are references types Variables hold a pointer value
+- Classes have access modifiers as well: KEYWORD VISIBILITY Public Everywhere Private Only in the same class Internal Only in the same assembly (default)
+- Constructor A special method used when we create an instance of the class using the "new" keyword.
+- Encapsulation Enclosing or hiding details
+- You typically want to encapsulate your data inside of an object (class), or in other words keep it hidden/non-accessible.
+Encapsulation can also be the concept of "surrounding" something... putting information together, into a single context and one place.
+- Access Modifiers
+  - Public can be accessed outside of class
+  - Private only accessible from code inside the same class
+- If an access modifier is not explicity specified, the default is Private.
+- Statics Use static members of a class without creating an instance.
+- Static is a keyword that you can apply to a method or field.
+- Assemblies Are the files the C# compiler creates for us, and inside of an assembly is the code we've written for our application.
+- Assemblies are .exe or .dll files
+  - Contain metadata about all types inside

+EXE (executable)
+Is a file that you can execute directly by double-clicking on the file in Windows, or using the name of the file from the command line.

+DLL (Dynamic Link Library)
+Unlike an exe, dlls can not be executed directly but another program can load a dll and use the code inside.
+One reason to put code inside of a DLL is when you are writing code that you want to re-use in multiple applications.
+A good example of re-use is the .Net Framework itself.

+Global Assembly Cache (GAC) A central location to store assemblies for a machine Reference Type Variables store a reference to an object

 ### Using `dotnet new` custom templates

 At the CLI, run the following to see the list of custom templates available with the `dotnet new` command: